 A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 Boa Vista, Cape Verde, literally meaning “beautiful view” in English, is certainly a place that does justice to its name.
-But where is Boa Vista, and what to do there?

 This post contains affiliate links.
 If you buy via them, I’ll earn a small commission which helps me to keep this blog running.
 I received services for free for an honest review.
 All opinions are my own.